 WM: We support hunting and want to hear from the public.
 The public can contact us and we have our ears open.
 Pheasant hunting has pretty much been dead for 10 years and it’s been a huge drain on the division’s budget because people have quit buying hunting licenses.
 People that pheasant hunt, and hunt here in general, travel to this area and stay in the hotels.
 They eat in our diners and buy fuel.
 It’s a huge boost in the local economy.

-The State of Utah looks out for its own by providing employment to all areas, rural as well as urban.
-In Green River, a place where the population is small and the jobs are few, the State does not offer jobs that people choose to settle for; the State offers jobs for people to aspire to.
-For more information about the work that the Utah Department of Natural Resources is doing, please visit them online at www.dnr.utah.gov.
+The State of Utah provides employment to all areas in the state, including rural, as well as urban.
+In Green River, a place where the population is small and the jobs are few, the state does not offer jobs that people choose to settle for; the state offers jobs for people to aspire towards.
+For more information about the work the Utah Department of Natural Resources is doing, please visit them online at naturalresources.utah.gov.